byjg/docker-easy-haproxy/README.md

 - Docker Swarm
 - Kubernetes

+## Who is using?

+EasyHAProxy is part of some projects:
+- Dokku
+- MicroK8s

+See detailed instructions on how to install below.

 ## Features

 EasyHAProxy will discover the services based on the Docker Tags of the containers running on a Docker host or Docker Swarm cluster and dynamically set up the `haproxy.cfg`.
 Below, EasyHAProxy main features: